jsmootiv/jsmootiv.github.io/_posts/2017-06-19-use-fancyhands-to-setup-supermarket-cards.md

 I've decided to share what I've learned.

-Under the tag "vascripts" I'm going to share with you some of these 1000 requests so that you too can save some of this time.
+Under the tag "vascript" I'm going to share with you some of these 1000 requests so that you too can save some of this time.
 These are "scripts" much like computer scripts, meaning that you can just copy, paste, and send.
 Tweak them if needed, send them to your friends.

 Here is the first one and it's designed to save you the pain of carrying around those little supermarket membership cards.